Reducing Downtime with Remote Monitoring and Control

 ERP and Production System Integration

-• Production scheduling: Optimize schedules based on real-time machine availability
+• Production scheduling: Adjust schedules dynamically based on live machine availability

-• Inventory management: Trigger tool and material orders based on usage data
+• Inventory management: Trigger tool and material orders based on actual usage data

-• Cost accounting: Accurate job costing using actual machine runtime data
+• Cost accounting: Accurate job costing using real machine runtime and utilization metrics

-• Work order tracking: Real-time job progress monitoring
+• Work order tracking: Real-time visibility into job progress and machine status

-• Quality data collection: Integrate quality metrics with production data
+• Quality data collection: Automatic capture of quality metrics during production

-• Unified dashboard: Single view of all manufacturing operations
+• Unified dashboard: Single, real-time view of all manufacturing operations

-• Automated workflows: Reduce manual data entry and processing
+• Automated workflows: Reduced manual data entry and fewer human errors

-• Data-driven decisions: Comprehensive analytics across all systems
+• Data-driven decisions: Comprehensive analytics across production, quality, and cost

 Popular Integration Platforms